dsccommunity/SqlServerDsc/README.md

 * Target machine must be running Windows Server 2008 R2 or later.
 * Target machine must be running SQL Server Database Engine 2008 or later.
-* Target machine must have access to the SQLPS PowerShell module or the SqlServer PowerShell module.

 #### Parameters